-Is the GTM tag triggered by Googlebot?
+Does the GTM tag activate with Googlebot?

 Google Tag Manager (GTM) is designed to facilitate the deployment of tags, including those for Google Analytics and other marketing services.
 However, the firing of GTM tags depends on how they are configured, particularly the triggers set for them.